AlecM33/Werewolf/README.md

 - [Code Formatting](#code-formatting)

 An application to run games of <a href="https://en.wikipedia.org/wiki/Mafia_(party_game)">Werewolf (Mafia)</a>
 smoothly when you don't have a deck, or when you and your friends are together virtually.
-Basically, a host builds a game and deals a role to everyone's device, and then the app keeps track of the game state (timer, player statuses, etc).
+Basically, a host builds a game and deals a role to everyone's device, and then the app keeps track of the game state (timer, who is killed/revealed, etc).
+Since people tend to have their own preferences when it comes to what roles they use or how they run the game, the app tries to take a generalized, flexible, hands-off approach - it won't run day and night for you and won't implement any role abilities.

+The app prioritizes responiveness.
+A key scenario would be when a group is hanging out with only their phones.

 Inspired by my time playing <a href="https://boardgamegeek.com/boardgame/152242/ultimate-werewolf-deluxe-edition">Ultimate Werewolf</a> and by
 2020's quarantine.
 The app is free to use, anonymous, and fully open-source under the MIT license.
-After a long hiatus I've rewritten a lot of the code and think this version works a lot better.
+After a long hiatus I've rewritten a lot of the code.
 This was (and still is) fundamentally a learning project, so feedback or assistance is appreciated.

 <br><br>
 <p align="center">